-During Semester 1, Year 9 Mathematics focusses on the topics of number skills, measurement, probability, and linear relationships.
-The topics of statistics, Pythagoras' Theorem and trigonometry, algebraic expressions, and financial mathematics are the focus of Semester 2.
-Students explore these concepts through problembased lessons and differentiated learning centres, targeted at their level of readiness.
+During Semester 1, Year 9 Mathematics focuses on the topics of number skills, measurement, probability, and linear relationships.
+The topics of statistics, Pythagoras' Theorem and trigonometry, algebraic expressions, financial mathematics, quadratic equations and graphs are the focus of Semester 2.
+Students explore these concepts through problem-based lessons and differentiated learning centres, targeted at their level of readiness.
 They use a variety of models and manipulatives to develop a conceptual understanding of mathematical ideas.